 We can expect this trend to continue in 2015.
 Apps are a fertile field for legal action for the simple reason that so many of them have little in the way of legal documentation.
 No terms of service.
 No privacy policies.
 Expect the FTC and private parties to feast on the unwary in the field.

 The Internet of things refers to the digitalization of devices across our lives.
 While it is evident smartphones connect to the web, most people do not realize that many of their other electronic devices connect as well including:

 - Utility meters

 The “internet of things” raises serious privacy questions.
+Should companies:

 These questions are currently being debated in numerous government committees with the input of representatives from business as well as privacy proponents.
 We should see the first regulations issued in 2015…and it will be a miracle if they are anything less than a total mess.
 Expect legal challenges to said regulations, which should tie things up in court for a few years.
 Regardless, 2015 should see the start of the campaign to regulate the Internet of Things kicks off in earnest.

+When it comes to Internet law predictions for 2015, this one is like stealing candy from a baby.
 Privacy has been a hot-button issue for the last few years.
 Unfortunately, the federal government has enacted no privacy laws to speak of given the politically charged legislative environment.
 Instead, states such as California have passed numerous privacy laws that, frankly, overreach their legal authority.

 In 2015, we should see more strenuous efforts to challenge these laws, particularly where the requirements of one state clearly conflict with those of another.
 Whether this will result in Congress stepping in to pass sweeping privacy initiatives is unclear, but one tends to expect there will be no real movement until after the next Presidential election.